 He has appeared on numerous panels including conferences at Cornell University and the Radcliffe Institute, and he has given lectures at the National Conservation Training Center, Yale University, Amherst College and public meetings in Vermont, New Hampshire, New York, Massachusetts, Ohio and California.
 In 2000 Ogden gave the keynote speech at the Northeast Organic Farmer’s Association (NOFA-VT) winter meeting “Seeds of Change: A Community Response to Biotechnology,” the keynote “Retaking the Genetic Commons – What You Can Do In Your Own Garden Or Farm” at NOFA-NY’s winter conference in 2004, and the 2006 annual meeting keynote at the Delaware Center for Horticulture, “Urban Agriculture – Coming Full Circle.”
 His paper “The Language of Biotechnology: Terminate or be Terminated” was published in the September 2002 issue of the journal Organization and Environment.
 In March 2006, he appeared on the cover of The American Gardener, the magazine of the American Horticultural Society, the first time a person appeared on the cover of the magazine in eleven years, and the first time ever for a vegetable gardener.

 He is the proud father of a son and a daughter.
-Molly Ogden teaches first grade at the Frankfurt International School in Wiesbaden, Germany, and has had to have pages added to her passport more than once.
+Molly Ogden teaches first grade at the Frankfurt International School in Wiesbaden, Germany.
 Sam Ogden works at IBM in Essex Junction, VT as a software engineer.